 Ditching ElasticUtils on Input for elasticsearch-dsl-py

-Note: This is an old post in a blog with a lot of posts.
+Note: This is an old post in a blog with a lot of posts over a long span of time.
 The world has changed, technologies have changed, and I've changed.
-It's likely this is out of date and not representative.
+It's likely this is out of date, the code doesn't work, the ideas haven't aged well, or the ideas were terrible to begin with.
 Let me know if you think this is something that needs updating.

 What was it?

-Why end it?
-A bunch of reasons.
+But why end it?
+There are a bunch of reasons.

-Now to migrate to something different.
+Now to migrate to elasticsearch-dsl-py.

 ElasticUtils and Input